vineethm1627/Anomaly-Detection/README.md

 # Anomaly-Detection
-Anomaly Detection in Time Series Data using LSTM Autoencoders in Keras
+Anomaly Detection in Time Series Data using LSTM Autoencoders in Keras.
+In this context, anomaly implies sudden prices changes in the stock market.

 ## Learning Objectives